From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 How to Vet for Copywriters

-Hiring the right copywriter is just as critical as hiring the right designer, developer, or strategist.
+Hiring the right copywriter is as critical as hiring the right designer, developer, or strategist.
 You’re not looking for someone who’s simply “good at writing”—you’re looking for someone who knows how to generate results with words, and do it for a Japanese audience.
+In Japan, where outsourcing creative work is common, partnering with a specialist who understands both language and local market dynamics can make all the difference.

 Here are key questions to ask when evaluating a Japanese copywriter or agency: